Albanias Kadare, Whose Novels Defied Dictatorship, Dies Aged 88 - UrduPoint

 Albania's Kadare, Whose Novels Defied Dictatorship, Dies Aged 88

+Albanians mourned Ismail Kadare, their "greatest cultural monument", Monday after the acclaimed novelist -- tipped several times for the Nobel literature prize -- died of a heart attack at a Tirana hospital aged 88

-Tirana, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2024) Acclaimed Albanian novelist Ismail Kadare -- an eternal bridesmaid for a Nobel literature prize -- died Monday of a heart attack aged 88, his editor and a Tirana hospital told AFP.
+Tirana, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2024) Albanians mourned Ismail Kadare, their "greatest cultural monument", Monday after the acclaimed novelist -- tipped several times for the Nobel literature prize -- died of a heart attack at a Tirana hospital aged 88.

-Doctors tried to revive the writer when he was brought to the hospital with "no signs of life", but he was declared dead at 8:40 am (0640 GMT) local time, the hospital said.
+Prime Minister Edi Rama led the tributes with the president of neighbouring Kosovo Vjosa Osmani hailing Kadare's "remarkable contribution to Albanian and world literature".

-Through the epic sweep of novels like "Broken April" and "The General of the Dead Army", he used metaphor and quiet sarcasm to chronicle the grotesque fate of his country and its people under the paranoid communist dictator Enver Hoxha.
+Through the epic sweep of novels like "Broken April" and "The General of the Dead Army", the writer used metaphor and quiet sarcasm to chronicle the grotesque fate of his country and its people under the paranoid communist dictator Enver Hoxha.

 Despite being branded a traitor by Albania's communist leaders when he defected to France in 1990, Kadare was accused by some of enjoying a privileged position under Hoxha, who cut the Balkan country off from the rest of the world.